tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/package_generator_templates/README_designer.md

 **`dictionary.yaml`**

-The dictionary file is basically the definition of the tags the _User_ will be able to use when defining a package to generate.
+The dictionary file is basically the definition of the tags the _User_ can use in the xml file defining the package to generate.

 As an example, from the [C++ template](templates/cpp_node_update/config/dictionary.yaml):

 ```yaml
 package_attributes: ["name", "author", "author_email", "description", "license", "copyright"]
 node_attributes: ["name", "frequency"]